Cantucci (Italian Almond Cookies)

-Cantucci are delicious Italian cookies or biscuits originated from the Tuscan town of Prato.
-Their original name is ‘biscotti di Prato’ and one of their characteristics is that they are double baked biscuits.
-In fact, biscotti comes from the Latin ‘biscoctus’ which means twice baked.
+Cantucci are delicious Italian Christmas cookies the originated in the Tuscan town of Prato.
+Their original name is ‘biscotti di Prato’ and one of their characteristics is that they are double baked.
+In fact, biscotti comes from the Latin ‘biscoctus’, which means twice baked.

-Dating back thousand of centuries, these delicious dry cookies made from egg, butter, flour, and sugar are enriched with crunchy almonds, which make the combination with vin santo impossible to resist!
+Dating back thousand of years, these delicious dry cookies made with egg, butter, flour, and sugar are enriched with crunchy almonds, which make the combination with vin santo impossible to resist!